tranvansang/express-transformer/README.md

 - [QA](#qa)

-This library helps you more comfortable to get along with writing express validation/transformation middlewares, be more confident to implement your business logic without worrying about the data's validity.
+This library helps you more comfortable to get along with writing express validation/transformation middlewares, be more confident to write your business logic without worrying about the data's validity.

 # Usage samples